robgaston/baygeo/_includes/index.md

 	- integration with external systems
 - help individual developers gain a broader understanding of Arches (and Arches package development)
 - prototype integrations and/or use cases that could be helpful in demoing Arches
-- prototype a package that might actually be useful IRL
+- prototype a package that might actually be useful

 Along the way, keep in mind that this is an opportunity to gain a broader understanding of Arches as well as share your unique knowledge of Arches with your fellow developers.
 We should also strive to capture potential improvements and enhancements to Arches as tickets in [GitHub](https://github.com/archesproject/arches).